kevinrfoster/ecoB2000_lab1/README.md

 if_come_up_6 <- (lots_of_sim_rolls == 6)
 ```

-without the as.numeric, which would generate a list of logical values
+without the `as.numeric`, which would generate a list of logical values
 either True or False.
 But I know we want to then take an average, where
 the True is set to be 1 and False is 0, so I put those steps together.
 (Think a bit to satisfy that if 3 out of 20 evaluate as True then 3/20